Afloia Mage Air Purifier – A Good Option for Large Rooms?

 • The Afloia Mage made okay results in performance tests, especially in rooms smaller than the recommended dimensions.

-• It operates very quietly in sleep mode, making it an excellent choice for master bedrooms.
+• It works very quietly in sleep mode, making it an excellent choice for master bedrooms.

 • The Afloia Mage’s four-stage filtration technology is its primary defense against airborne pollutants.
 This system includes a pre-filter, HEPA filter, activated carbon filter, and UV-C light.